mrdeusvu1t/looking-for-chars/README.md

 # Looking for Chars

-A beginner level task for practicing loops and branches.
+An intermediate level task for practicing loops and branches.

 The task is to implement three methods using "for", "while" and "do" statements.